health education: healthy eating is a public health problem

 Obesity and Public Health

 Generally, personal diet choices have been painted as the culprit of widespread obesity in the US.
-Until very recently, obesity has been blamed on the individual, shifting responsibility for staying healthy entirely onto the shoulders of the individual.
+Until very recently, obesity has been blamed entirely on carelessness, sedentary lifestyles, and a culture of gluttony, which has shifted responsibility for staying healthy entirely onto the shoulders of the individual.
 This isn’t entirely inaccurate, as lifestyle choices such as diet, sleep, exercise, time spent sitting at a desk, daily screen time along with genetics are considered to be the main contributing factor to obesity.

 However, this focus on the individual has caused many to brush aside the socioeconomic factors that influence obesity.
-Baked into US socioeconomic infrastructure is an incredible health gauntlet for those in lower income brackets, a group that often includes the elderly.
-Food prices, and therefore, diet, are hidden drivers of obesity for lower-income groups, in addition to demographic-based food relationships.
+Baked into the US socioeconomic infrastructure is an incredible health gauntlet for those in lower income brackets, a group that often includes older adults and home-bound individuals.
+Food prices, and therefore, diet, are hidden drivers of obesity for lower-income groups, a negative stressor that is often worsened by demographic-based food relationships.
 For example, compare the price of quality vegetables to a value meal from a fast food chain.
-If, let’s say, an individual could get a calorie-dense value meal for $5 or a bundle of quality vegetables for $4, the individual is more likely to purchase the whole ‘meal’ for $5 than the ‘part’ of a meal for $4.
-The same thinking can be applied to quick, cheap meals like ramen, sodium-dense soup, and sandwiches versus more expensive and more time-consuming meals like chicken and vegetables.
+If, let’s say, an individual could get a calorie-dense value meal for $5 or a single bundle of quality vegetables for $4, the individual is more likely to purchase the whole ‘meal’ for $5 than the ‘part’ of a meal for $4.
+The same thinking can be applied to quick, cheap meals like ramen, sodium-dense soups, and premade deli sandwiches compared to more expensive and more time-consuming meals like home-cooked chicken and vegetables.

-For the elderly, food deserts and low income are very real problems.
-Additionally, under the strain of the current pandemic, food shopping has become a rocky experience for many older adults.
-Timed shopping hours, anxiety, and poorly-stocked shelves have also added to the problem.
+For the elderly, low income and food desert are very real problems.
+Additionally, under the strain of the pandemic, food shopping has become a rocky experience for many older adults.
+Even with the slow decline of COVID-19, the grocery shopping experience has become a greater challenge under the weight of COVID anxiety and national inventory shortages.

 Realities of Ability